Gender Bias in Emotion Recognition by Large Language Models: Limitations

 The NarraCap dataset and our augmentation procedure include only binary gender categories (man/woman), so non-binary and gender-diverse identities are not represented.
 This reflects dataset limitations rather than theoretical intent, and future work should aim to cover all gender diversities.

 It is worth considering that emotional expression may vary across genders.
 In such a scenario, an LLM’s gender-based probabilistic estimates of emotion could be justified.
 However, we do not have data to either confirm or deny this.
+Similarly, cultural factors may influence how emotions are expressed and perceived across different genders, leading to differences in emotion distribution patterns.

 Overall, these limitations suggest that the reported biases and mitigation outcomes should be interpreted as indicative rather than conclusive.
 Future research should explore multi modal evaluations, more diverse gender representations, larger training corpora, and more comprehensive emotional frameworks to better understand and mitigate bias in emotional theory of mind within LLMs.